 Wow, it is tough to navigate life right now.
 The world is awash with information that is at one time thought to be absolutely certain and then quickly proven to be not.
 How are we supposed to make any decisions?
-Everything sees suspect, from simple stuff like weather forecasts, product reviews, map directions, DIY instructions to more impactful things like health recommendations, legal advice and safety proclamations.
+Everything seems suspect, from simple stuff like weather forecasts, product reviews, map directions and DIY instructions, to more impactful things like health recommendations, legal advice and safety proclamations.

 Recently, a popular Facebook post showed a young woman pretending to be a government official dispensing “valuable information” about the pandemic.
 First, she would say one thing and then in the very same sentence she would say the opposite – claiming both were true.

-This was a joke, but it was really funny because we can all think of recent examples of statements and information that are true one minute, but false the next.
+This was a joke, but it was truly funny because we can all think of recent examples of statements and information that are deemed true one minute, but false the next.

 A perfect example of this is from MSNBC’s coverage of the riots in Minneapolis where the reporter claims something that seems to be counter to the things that were actually happening behind him

 I want to be clear on how I characterize this.
 This is mostly a protest.
 It is not, generally speaking, unruly, but fires have been started and this crowd is relishing that. – Ali Velshi – MSNBC

 Is it a protest or a riot or both?
 Is it unruly or peaceful?
 Is that a fun weenie-roast bonfire behind you or is it someone’s business, livelihood and dream burning to the ground?
 Is burning neighborhoods and businesses a peaceful protest, but storming the Capital is unruly?

 We need to recognize that untruth and confusion comes from one place.
 As Jesus told the Pharisees:

 [The Devil] was a murderer from the beginning, not holding to the truth, for there is no truth in him.
 When he lies, he speaks his native language, for he is a liar and the father of lies. – John 8:44b